OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card using only CSS.
-No JavaScript is required!
-This effect is achieved using CSS transitions and the `:hover` pseudo-class to smoothly expand a card on mouseover.
+This document details a CSS-only solution to create an expanding card effect, where clicking a card reveals additional content.
+We'll achieve this using purely CSS transitions and transformations, without relying on JavaScript.
+This example uses standard CSS3;  adapting it to Tailwind would simply involve replacing the CSS class names with their Tailwind equivalents.

 **Description of the Styling:**

-The card starts in a compact state.
-On hovering over the card, it expands horizontally, revealing more content.
-This is achieved by transitioning the `width` property of the card container.
-We also utilize a subtle box-shadow to enhance the visual effect.
-The inner content is positioned using flexbox for easy centering.
+The card consists of two main parts: a front and a back.
+The front displays a summary, and the back reveals more detailed information.
+By default, the back is hidden.
+On click, we use CSS transitions to smoothly animate the transformation of the card, rotating it to reveal the back.

 **Full Code:**